wdehoog/hutspot-ubports/docs/operating/operating.md

 Various actions can be triggered by clicking on an item or using the context menu (long press).

+### PlayerArea
+There is a Player Area at the bottom of most pages which allows you to see what is currently playing and control it.
+You can:
+ * Click on the image you open the Playing page
+ * Use the Play/Pause button
+ * Swipe the title area in the middle to go Previous/Next

 ### Various
- * Player Area: at the bottom from most pages is the Player Area which allows you to play/pause the music.
-There is a Home button to go back to the main menu and when you click on the image you open the Playing page.
  * Device Page: A list is shown of known play devices.
 The current one is highlighted.
 Using the context menu (long press) you select another device.
  * The Playing page shows what is currently playing and contains various player controls.